-We emphasize advanced research in observation, theory, simulation, and instrumentation that strives to achieve fundamental understanding of the universe.
-In addition, this focus area benefits from and in turn strengthens its strong overlap with many on-going Laboratory programs in areas such as nuclear physics, particle physics, weapon physics, plasma physics, and condensed matter physics.
-It further utilizes and leverages the facilities and observatories both inside and outside of the Laboratory.
-We are interested in proposals that are innovative and forward-looking, especially those with strong potential leading to new capabilities and research directions.
+This focus area benefits from and in turn strengthens its strong overlap with many on-going Laboratory programs in these and other areas such as weapons physics and condensed matter physics.
+It further utilizes and leverages unique LANL capabilities, and facilities and observatories both inside and outside of the Laboratory.
+We are interested in proposals that emphasize innovative, forward-looking, and interdisciplinary research and that have a strong potential to lead to the development of new capabilities and research directions.

-It is strongly encouraged that proposals exploit unique and/or underutilized resources at Los Alamos National Laboratory, for example:
+It is strongly encouraged that proposals exploit LANL's broad knowledge base in a full range of physics and tie together unique and/or underutilized resources at Los Alamos National Laboratory, for example:

-- 1. Facilities such as the HAWC, Raptor, ZTF, HET, LSST, LANSCE, NIF, Omega, etc. - 2.
-Computational techniques, codes and resources, such as VPIC, FLAG, RAGE, Ristra, etc. - 3.
-Broad knowledge base in a full range of physics that tie together theory, simulation, experiments, and observations
+- 1. LANL's strength in theoretical modeling of extreme astrophysical conditions, - 2.
+Facilities such as the HAWC, Raptor, ZTF, HET, LSST, LANSCE, NIF, Omega, etc., - 3.
+Computational techniques, codes, and resources, such as VPIC, FLAG, RAGE, Ristra, etc.